 New Jersey requires teachers to have a double major in education and a liberal arts or science subject.
 Many students find English the ideal match for the education major, since the English program provides superb preparation for both elementary and secondary school classrooms, where reading, critical analysis, and writing skills are essential.

 English majors and minors with a cinema studies concentration are ideally suited to work as publicists for film studios and distributors—work that requires strong writing skills.
 Those students could also become curators for film repertory theaters, museums, and arts councils.
 Because teachers often use film in their classrooms, a cinema concentration will prepare English-Education majors to use films thoughtfully within their teaching.

 Library Science often appeals to English majors because it allows them to immerse themselves in the world of books.
 Today’s librarians must be knowledgeable both in an academic field and, depending on the type of library, such areas as student instruction, reference, cataloguing, and technology.
 Students who study literature and do literary research often develop an intellectual curiosity and a skill in research that will serve them well as future librarians.

 - Graduate School

 We also prepare our students for graduate and professional school.
-Recent literature majors have been admitted to post-graduate programs at Northwestern University, University of Toronto, University of Illinois, Fordham University, William and Mary University, Drew University, North Carolina State University, City University of New York, Lehigh University, and Ohio University.
-Writing majors have entered post-graduate programs at Temple University, American University, and Johns Hopkins.
+Recent writing majors have been admitted to graduate programs at Columbia University, Emerson College, Sarah Lawrence College, Temple University, American University, Binghamton University, and Johns Hopkins.
+Recent literature majors have been admitted to graduate programs at Northwestern University, University of Toronto, University of Illinois, Fordham University, William and Mary University, Drew University, North Carolina State University, City University of New York, Lehigh University, and Ohio University.
 Rider English majors have been admitted to the law schools of UCLA, Rutgers University, Seton Hall University, Fordham University, and Widener University.